 Mondly is priced fairly for the material it offers, with three plans to choose from.
 You can either pay on a monthly basis at $9.99 per month for one language, or $47.99 per year, which works out at $4 a month.
 Oddly, you can also subscribe to all language courses for exactly the same price – $47.99 per year.

 Rosetta Stone is slightly higher in cost than similar resources.
 If you’re completely new to the resource, you won’t be able to pay on a month-by-month basis.
-The shortest subscription period is three months, which costs $79, followed by $119 for six months, $179 for 12 months and $249 for 24 months.
+The shortest subscription period is three months, which costs $36, followed by $179 for 12 months, and $199 one time for a lifetime subscription.

 How languages are taught with Mondly